PineWarbler/spelling_bee/README.md

 		(progress_history_2022.csv) contains the index of the most recent word which the user studied (for persistent session memory)

-### Loading a different list of words onto The Hive:
+### Using a different list of spelling words:
 	The author of this program developed it to use the 2022 Scripts Howard official list "Words of Champions."
 However, users may want to update the word list in future years.

-	1. Find the current list of spelling bee words ("Words of Champions") on the Scripts Howard website.
+1. Find the current list of spelling bee words ("Words of Champions") on the [Scripts Howard website](https://spellingbee.com/).
-	2. Insert the words (copying and pasting en masse works well) according to their difficulty levels to the proper columns of the "Words_of_champions_2022.csv"
+2. Insert the words (copying and pasting en masse works well) according to their difficulty levels to the proper columns of the [Words_of_champions_2022.csv]([splash screen](docs/Words_of_champions_2022_devops))
-	3. Remove all asterisks ("*") and non-spelling words; separate alternate pronunciations (put in a single cell) by a semicolon and a space e.g. honor; honour
+3. Remove all asterisks ("*") and non-spelling words; separate alternate pronunciations (put in a single cell) by a semicolon and a space
+	-   e.g. honor; honour
 4. Ensure that the updated .csv file is still named "Words_of_champions_2022.csv" and that it is located in the same folder as The Hive executable

 ### Clearing user spelling history:
 	Users may clear their spelling history by opening "word_stats_2022.csv" and deleting all the non-header rows (not the first row)